AlibabaCloudDocs/arms/intl.en-US/Quick start/Create an application monitoring job.md

     ```

-**Sample code: Configure the Tomcat running environment**
+The following sample code shows how to configure the Tomcat runtime environment:

 ## Step 3: Install the ARMS agent for Java applications

-Perform the following steps to install the ARMS agent for a Java application and collect the monitored data that you need:
+Perform the following steps to install the ARMS agent for Java applications and collect the monitoring data that you need:

 1. Run the wget command to download the compressed package of the ARMS agent for Java applications.

     **Note:** The China \(Hangzhou\) region is used in this example.
-For the compressed package download links of the ARMS agent for Java applications in other regions, see [Install the ARMS agent for Java applications](https://www.alibabacloud.com/help/doc-detail/63797.htm).
+For the download links of the ARMS agent for Java applications in other regions, see [Procedure](/intl.en-US/Application monitoring/Start monitoring Java applications/Manually install the ARMS agent for a Java application.md).

     ```
     # China (Hangzhou)
     wget "http://arms-apm-hangzhou.oss-cn-hangzhou.aliyuncs.com/ArmsAgent.zip" -O ArmsAgent.zip
     ```

-2. Decompress the package of the ARMS agent for Java applications to the working directory.
+2. Decompress the package of the ARMS agent for Java applications to a working directory.
 In this example, the working directory is workspace.

     ```
     unzip ArmsAgent.zip -d /workspace/
     ```

-**Sample code: Install the ARMS agent for Java applications**
+The following sample code shows how to install the ARMS agent for Java applications:

 ## Step 4: Restart Tomcat